vistec-AI/capital_market_text_data/README.md

 ## Contribution

 Contributions to this repository are welcome.
-If you have additional financial text data that you would like to contribute, please submit a pull request following the guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).
+If you have additional financial text data that you would like to contribute, please submit a pull request.

 ## Acknowledgements